Assistant Professor of Adult Degree Programs

-Carol was born and raised in the Pacific Northwest and can’t think of living anywhere else.
-She has earned a B.A. in Psychology (Child Development) from Western Washington State University in Bellingham, Washington, a Master’s of Religious Education degree from Canadian Theological Seminary (now Ambrose University College) and a Doctor of Ministry degree in Leadership and Spiritual Formation from George Fox Evangelical Seminary.
+I was born and raised in the Pacific Northwest and can’t think of living anywhere else.
+I earned a BA in psychology (child development) from Western Washington State University in Bellingham, Wash., a master’s of religious education degree from Canadian Theological Seminary (now Ambrose University College), and a doctor of ministry degree in Leadership and Spiritual Formation from George Fox Evangelical Seminary.

-For twenty years she was a missionary with the Christian and Missionary Alliance in Argentina, South America, where she was part of the pastoral staff of various churches, planted a church, designed and taught leadership courses, taught in the Bible Institute, and counseled and mentored many people.
-During her time in Latin America she also traveled to a number of other South American countries.
-In 1999 she returned to the States and took a position as Pastor of Recovery in her home church in Salem, Oregon.
+For 20 years I was a missionary with the Christian and Missionary Alliance in Argentina, South America, where I was part of the pastoral staff of various churches, planted a church, designed and taught leadership courses, taught in the Bible Institute, and counseled and mentored many people.
+During my time in Latin America I also traveled to a number of other South American countries.
+In 1999, I returned to the states and took a position as pastor of recovery in my home church in Salem, Ore.

-She began teaching in the Department of Professional Studies in 2008.
-Her unique combination of experiences makes her well suited to help adult students write life-learning essays for credit.
-She is a life-long learner and loves teaching and interacting with adult students.
+I began teaching in the Department of Professional Studies in 2008.
+I enjoy helping adult students write life-learning essays for credit.
+I am a life-long learner and love teaching and interacting with adult students.